-To get the full lowdown on pattern sizing and a general overview, read more here: ABOUT PATTERNS.
+To get the full lowdown, read more here: ABOUT PATTERNS.

 Scissors are the most wondrous invention and we take our hats off to the anonymous early inventor of such a cunning tool.
 There are so many scissors on the market, so many choices and a lot of confusion.
 We have, over the years, tried many of them.